johnvenkiah/CI_PP3_John_Venkiah/README.md

 <details>
   <summary>View bugs here</summary>

-Bug: Error when entering month "oct" in patient booking system
+**Bug**: Error when entering month "oct" in patient booking system

-Fix: Correct typo "Okt" in month dictionary, create try and except to catch time format value errors
+**Fix**: Correct typo "Okt" in month dictionary, create try and except to catch time format value errors

-Bug: Error ``code: 500, APIerror`` when calling the sheets API
+**Bug**: Error ``code: 500, APIerror`` when calling the sheets API

-Fix: Only happened once, difficult to recreate.
+**Fix**: Only happened once, difficult to recreate.
 Created a "try", "except" to catch API errors when calling the sheets API

 Bug: Checking schedule displayed twice

 Fix: Change code so things happen in correct order

 Bug: Password hiding library import stdiomsk doesn't work on terminal in Heroku and produced ``termios.error: 25, 'Inappropriate ioctl for device'``

 Fix: Remove stdiomsk and let password entered be shown

 Bug: Datetime parsing not working, returning errors

 Fix: Create TimeFConverter class, convert formats with that

 Bug: Says date incorrect although it is correct

 Fix: Fix while loop and indentation in get date function

 Bug: Sheets updating wrong cell when user exists

 Fix code at end of sheet.py; use update_cell sheets method

 Bug: Schedule displaying wrong weeks when navigating through weeks, out of schedule back in and then showing next week again
 Fix: Add initialize method to IncDecWeek class, so when user exits, the weeks count resets